kursaha/docs/README.md

 Get 20% more growth with customers with Mailkeets's Customer Engagement Platform.
 !!!

-**_Mailkeets_** is a **customer engagement** and **business growth platform** that provides businesses with the tools they need to engage their customers, grow their businesses, and improve their bottom line.
-With our **AMP Marketplace** and templates for email, ads and web content, our AI-powered content generation for emails, **data warehouse native solution** for business teams, customer engagement workflows, campaign management and segmentation as well as A/B testing features, you'll have everything you need to reach new heights in customer engagement.
+_Mailkeets_ is a customer engagement and business growth platform that provides businesses with the tools they need to engage their customers, grow their businesses, and improve their bottom line.
+With our AMP Marketplace and templates, generate professional no-code emails for your users.
+With our AI engine, quickly generate mail for the right purpose in right tone in seconds.

+Our Data warehouse native solution helps marketing and business team access deeper insight and identity of customers'.
+Workflows and campaign management with segmented data boost businesses growth.
+A/B testing framework helps them make right choices.

 We've seen it time and time again: when companies use our platform, they see significant increases in engagement with customers.
 By using our tools to create engaging content as part of your customer engagement workflow, you'll be able to achieve greater brand loyalty while maintaining high levels of effectiveness in your content creation process.